Steveorevo/node-red-contrib-publishflows/README.md

 ### Using the Example Scenario "Test Subflow" in Your Project
-Now you can use the "Test Subflow" in your own/multiple other projects; maintaining the original "Test Subflow" separately within the project [publishflows-test](http://github.com/steveorevo/publishflows-test).
+Now you can use the "Test Subflow" in your own/multiple other projects; maintaining the original "Test Subflow" separately within the project [pf-test](http://github.com/steveorevo/pf-test).

 Create a new project.
 Use the Project Settings menu option from the right side menu or **(1)** click the '...' project info button and select the **(2)** Dependencies tab.
 Ensure you have PublishFlows installed, or add it as a dependency.
 From here, you may click the **(3)** "edit" button to edit the list of project dependencies.
-The example publishflows-test project containing the subflow "Test Subflow" can be used in our own project by listing it in the dependencies section.
+The example pf-test project containing the subflow "Test Subflow" can be used in our own project by listing it in the dependencies section.

-Because the publishflows-test project is hosted on github.com, we can use NodeJS' abbreviated format to list the item as a dependency.
+Because the pf-test project is hosted on github.com, we can use NodeJS' abbreviated format to list the item as a dependency.
 Your own github based projects can be easily referred to by just typing your username, forward slash, the project name, hashtag, master.
-I.e. [steveorevo/publishflows-test#master](https://github.com/steveorevo/publishflows-test) refers to our example dependency.
+I.e. [steveorevo/pf-test#master](https://github.com/steveorevo/pf-test) refers to our example dependency.